syndikat7/homebrew-tools/README.md

 # S7 Homebrew-Tap

-Homebrew formula for installing Scraly's apps & tools.
+Homebrew formula for installing SYNDIKAT7 apps & tools.

 ## How To Use